ramsaycarslaw/mt/README.md

 print !(b1 && b2 || !b1)
 ```
 ### 7. if/else
-The prefered mt style is to put the braces on a new line
+# The preferred mt style is to put the braces on a new line
 ```
 var temp = 30;